pedryvo/pedryvo/README.md

 My name is Pedro Ivo and ...

  - I'm an eager learner and curious
- - I like to get into music and art in my spare time
+ - I like to listen music and appreciate art in my spare time
  - I like space stuff and all things related

  ### Feel free to get in touch.